11. Risk, Ambiguity, and Misspecification[1]#

 “The economic consequences of many of the complex risks associated with climate change cannot, however, currently be quantified. … these unquantified, poorly understood and often deeply uncertain risks can and should be included in economic evaluations and decision-making processes.”
 [Rising et al., 2022]

-In this chapter, we formulate “deep uncertainties” as lacks of confidence in how we represent probabilities of events and outcomes that are pertinent for designing tax, benefit, and regulatory policies.
+In this chapter, we formulate “deep uncertainties” as lack of confidence in how we represent probabilities of events and outcomes that are pertinent for designing tax, benefit, and regulatory policies.
 We do this by confessing ambiguities about probabilities, though necessarily in a restrained way.

 “Even if true scientists should recognize the limits of studying human behavior, as long as the public has expectations, there will be people who pretend or believe that they can do more to meet popular demand than what is really in their power.”
 [Hayek, 1989]